sparkfabrik/company-playbook/content/resources/seniority-acc-cne-professional.md

 ### Customer-orientation

-You are genuinely involved in the success of the project and always speak with transparency, honesty, and a friendly but professional tone - because we want to deserve customers' trust.
+You are genuinely involved in the success of each initiative and always speak with transparency, honesty, and a friendly but professional tone - because we want to deserve customers' trust.
 You always have a clear understanding of the customers' needs and, when something doesn't sound right, you speak up, asking honest questions, to make sure you're working towards the right goal.

 ### Strong opinions, lightly held